nufke/loxberrypwa/docs/Example.md

 # Example

 Below a simple example describing the structure to specify controls, categories and rooms.
+In this example, MQTT messages from/to the Loxone MQTT gateway have the prefix `loxone`.
+The MQTT prefix `loxberry/app` is used to send updates to each control, category or room.

 Note that the icons and images use relative paths referencing the source directory of the PWA icon and image sources.
 Alternatively, URLs could be used, e.g. `http:/myserver.org/my_image.svg`.

+## Load structure

 To initialize the App with a structure, send it over MQTT to topic `/loxberry/app/structure`: